As afternoon spills into evening in Sanford, a family makes a house a home. Dad Tom Metzger dusts, daughter Arielle sweeps, and son Austin scrubs.

 Family to-do lists and the kids’ artwork adorn the walls.
-The family’s gente giant of a Great Dane, Mercy, rests comfortably on a welcoming shaggy rug.
-The windows are open, and the cool January air breezes through and ruffles 15-year-old Arielle’s blond hair.
+The family’s gentle giant of a Great Dane, Mercy, rests comfortably on a welcoming shaggy rug.
+The windows are open, and the cool January air breezes through and ruffles 15-year-old Arielle’s blonde hair.

 She’s excited to show off her new room.
 Wallpapered with Twilight movie posters, her sanctuary is as bright and cheerful as she is.
 Atop her shelf lies a green Bible, on the desk textbooks and a scrunchie.

 It could be a room of any teenage girl in Central Florida.
 But a teetering tower of white thank-you cards on her dresser offers a clue — Arielle Metzger is no ordinary girl.

 Life can change dramatically in a very short time.
 Three years ago, Arielle and Austin’s biggest worry may have been about which comic book to read next.
 That was before they were faced with the realities of grown-up topics like finances, recession, and foreclosure.

 After the economic crash, Tom, a carpenter, couldn’t find construction work.
 Before long, the family lost their home and were forced live in a now-famous yellow delivery truck.

 “The floor of the truck was always ice-cold-even on the hottest day,” Arielle recalls.
 “If you had a soda that was hot, you could put it on the floor of the truck, give it a couple of minutes, it would be cold again.”

 The family spent a lot of free time at the library.
 The kids would use the internet to do their homework.
 Arielle would work on two websites to help other struggling families, greensteak.info that featured coupons, and communityassistance.info that featured info on local services.

 Before hard times hit, Tom purchased a family membership to the Lake Mary YMCA.
 When the family lost their home, it became more than a place to have fun.
 It became a place to shower.